reactioncommerce/reaction-devtools/README.md

-# THIS PLUGIN IS DEPRECATED — For Reaction Commerce 2.0 to 2.9.1 only
+# ⚠️ THIS PLUGIN IS DEPRECATED — Use with Reaction Commerce 2.0 to 2.9.1 only

 This is an old devtools plugin made for Reaction Commerce 2.x.
 If you're looking for a similar devtools plugin for Reaction Commerce 3.0 onwards, check out [`@outgrowio/reaction-dummy-data`](https://github.com/outgrow/reaction-dummy-data).